Design research, consultation, evaluations and education to improve the design of homes, schools, healthcare, and workplaces.

 (Designing) Healthscapes;

-Healthscapes are the places where health is created; the everyday spaces, where we live, work, learn and play, that influence human health and wellbeing.
+Healthscapes are the places where health is created; the everyday environments where we live, work, learn and play, that influence human health and wellbeing.

-As HealthScapes we focus on the relation between the design of HealthScapes and health-related outcomes for people and the planet.
-We do design research, advise, evaluations and education to improve the design of homes, schools, healthcare, and workplaces with attention to health for people and the planet.
-We thereby aim to prevent disease, increase quality of life and equity, and reduce the burden on healthcare.
+As HealthScapes we focus on the relation between the design (research) of HealthScapes and health-related outcomes for people and the planet.
+We do design research, consultation, evaluation and education to improve the design of homes, schools, healthcare, and workplaces for a range of stakeholders.
+We thereby aim to prevent disease, increase quality of life and equity, and reduce the burden on healthcare systems.

 Services